 The Associate in Arts in Psychology for Transfer (AA-T in Psychology) degree meets the requirements of SB 1440 for Associate Degrees for Transfer (ADT).
 These degrees are intended to make it easier for students to transfer to California State University campuses, but do not exclude admittance to other colleges or universities.

 To earn an Associate in Arts in Psychology for Transfer (AA-T in Psychology) degree a student must complete the following:

-(1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following:

-(A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements.

-(B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

-(2) Obtainment of a minimum grade point average of 2.0.
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
 ADTs also require that students must earn a "C" or better in all courses required for the major or area of emphasis.
+A "P" (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis

+Required Courses (9 units): units

-Required Courses MATH 115, Statistics PSY 101, General Psychology PSY 200, Introduction to Research Methods in Psychology units 4 3 7 3
+MATH 115, Statistics 4

+PSY 101, General Psychology 3

+PSY 200, Introduction to Research Methods in Psychology 3

-Required Electives A (Select 3 units): PSY 201, Intro. to Physiological Psychology units 3
+Required Electives A (Select 3 units): PSY 201, Introduction to Physiological Psychology units 3

-Required Electives B (Select 3 units): PSY 236, Developmental Psychology PSY 244, Introduction to Counseling units 3 3
+Required Electives B (Select 3 units): units

+PSY 236, Developmental Psychology 3

+PSY 244, Introduction to Counseling 3

 Required Electives C (Select 3 units): Or any List B not already used: units

 PSY 212, Human Sexuality 3

 PSY 230, Social Psychology 3

 PSY 232, Theories of Personality 3

 PSY 233, Personal and Social Adjustment 3

 PSY 234, Abnormal Psychology 3

-PSY 235, Child Psychology 3
+1 5 1 25 1, 7 tonormai 1 sychology 5